-4.2.8 Auxiliary Lanes (Acceleration and Deceleration Lanes)
+4.2.8 AUXILIARY LANES (ACCELERATION AND DECELERATION LANES)

 The design of street systems depends on the proper control of access to developments.
 The location and design of access points must minimize traffic hazards and interference to through traffic movements.
-An analysis memorandum or TIS is required to determine the use of auxiliary lanes on non-arterials.
-The City Traffic Engineer shall approve their use.
-To ensure proper control, the following standards for acceleration and deceleration lanes have been established for arterial roadways.
+A technical analysis memorandum or TIS is required to determine the use of auxiliary lanes on non-arterial roads.
+The Developer/Permittee must obtain approval from the City Traffic Engineer for their use.
+The following standards for acceleration and deceleration lanes have been established for arterial roadways.